sashang/titan/Readme.md

 The server side code runs on port `http://localhost:8085`.
 This is all in F# on top of ASP.NET Core.

+## Google authentication
 You'll need the following environment variables set

 ### Bash:
 ```